ManuMyGit/CodingTutorials/microservices/eventdriven/kafka/README.md

 - It by design operates with an odd number of servers (3, 5, 7, ...).
 - As any other distributed system, there is a leader, which is the one which handle the writes.
 The rest of the servers are followers, and they handle reads.
 - It doesn't store consumer offsets with Kafka > v0.10.

+## KRaft
+Zookeeper is being deprecated in favour of Kraft.

 ## Kafka guarantees
 It is important, after understanding how Kafka works, what it guarantees: